mtumilowicz/java15-design-patterns-made-functional-workshop/README.md

 Template                | SAM
 Visitor                 | Map of functions

-* note that many patterns from GOF could be rewritten in a more functional way by simply using Single Abstract Method (SAM) conversion
+* note that many more patterns from GOF could be rewritten in a more functional way by simply using Single Abstract Method (SAM) conversion
+    * example: Observer